shreyashguptas/billsincongress/Documentation/deployment.md

 ```

 ### Environment Variables
+- Supabase API is already configured in the project
+- CONGRESS_API_KEY is required for the Congress.gov API
-No environment variables are required for the basic deployment.
+- SYNC_AUTH_TOKEN is required for the sync scripts

 ### Build Output
 The build process generates static files in the `.next` directory.